wilsonmar/wilsonmar.github.io/_posts/2016-07-31-dockerize.md

 Docker images and containers are a key building block for the Service Mesh architecture which has an Envoy component in each pod to handle communication and security certificates.

+## TL;DR; Docker Security

+This article describes how to Dockerize apps in a "hardened" way.
+That means:

+* Include as little as possible in container images.
+This makes them both quicker to load and also more secure.
+Thus, we prefer Alpin OS rather than open-source Ubuntu which includes software we don't need nor want.
+* Run <strong>rootless</strong> containers.
+* Crypographically sign each image created.
+* Use verified images.
+* Use access control on registries rather than allowing anyone to use them.
+* Use Kubernetes for implementing RBAC (Role-Based Access Control)
+* Run containers on isolated networks (by adding AWS Security Groups)

 ## Dockerize apps #